luizzitol/Templates/README.md

 # Back End with Local Auth

-This template has a Node.js server with Passport and MongoDB with local authentication.
+This template has a Node.js server with Passport and MongoDB with local and google authentication.

 It has session with cookies for the auth.